ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 ## Gromos Clustering Algorithm in brief

 Algorithm as described in Daura et al. (Angew.
 Chem.
 Int.
 Ed.
-1999, 38, pp 236-240).
-Count number of neighbors using cut-off, take structure with largest number of neighbors with all its neighbors as cluster and eliminate it from the pool of clusters.
-Repeat for remaining structures in pool.
+1999, 38, pp 236-240):
+1. Count number of neighbors using cut-off
+2. Take structure with largest number of neighbors with all its neighbors as cluster and eliminate it from the pool of clusters.
+3. Repeat the same steps for the remaining structures.

 ## Step 1: Generate Gromacs-compatible trajectory